memgraph/nodemgclient/README.md

 * Node.js >= 10.4.
 * [mgclient](https://github.com/memgraph/mgclient) (headers and the lib).

-Once prerequisites are met, you can install `nodemgclient` by running:
+Once build prerequisites are met, you can install `nodemgclient` by running:

 ```bash
 npm install